scenerystack/community/docs/reference/api/sun/Slider.md

 - **trackCornerRadius**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
 - **trackPickable**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">boolean</span>
 - **thumbNode**?: [Node](../scenery/Node.md) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  optional thumb, replaces the default.
+  Client is responsible for highlighting, disabling and pointer areas.
+  The thumb is positioned based on its center and hence can have its origin anywhere Note for PhET-IO: This thumbNode should be instrumented.
+The thumb's dragListener is instrumented underneath this thumbNode.
+The tandem component name must be Slider.THUMB_NODE_TANDEM_NAME and it must be nested under the Slider tandem.
 - **thumbSize**?: [Dimension2](../dot/Dimension2.md) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  Options for the default thumb, ignored if thumbNode is set
 - **thumbFill**?: [TPaint](../scenery/TPaint.md)
 - **thumbFillHighlighted**?: [TPaint](../scenery/TPaint.md)
 - **thumbStroke**?: [TPaint](../scenery/TPaint.md)
 - **thumbLineWidth**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
 - **thumbCenterLineStroke**?: [TPaint](../scenery/TPaint.md)
 - **thumbTouchAreaXDilation**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
+<br>  dilations are specific to orientation
 - **thumbTouchAreaYDilation**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
 - **thumbMouseAreaXDilation**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
 - **thumbMouseAreaYDilation**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
 - **thumbYOffset**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
+<br>  Applied to default or supplied thumb
 - **cursor**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">string</span>
 - **disabledOpacity**?: <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">number</span>
+<br>  opacity applied to the entire Slider when disabled
 - **phetioLinkedProperty**?: [PhetioObject](../tandem/PhetioObject.md) | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  If provided, create a LinkedElement for this PhET-iO instrumented Property, instead
+  of using the passed in Property.
+This option was created to support passing DynamicProperty or "wrapping" Property that are "implementation  details" to the PhET-iO API, and still support having a LinkedElement that points to the underlying model Property.
 - **soundGenerator**?: ValueChangeSoundPlayer | <span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">null</span>
+<br>  This is used to generate sounds as the slider is moved by the user.
+If not provided, the default sound generator
+  will be created.
+If set to null, the slider will generate no sound.
 - **valueChangeSoundGeneratorOptions**?: ValueChangeSoundPlayerOptions
+<br>  Options for the default sound generator.
+These should only be provided when using the default.
 - &amp; [SliderTickOptions](../sun/SliderTick.md#SliderTickOptions) &amp; StrictOmit&lt;ParentOptions, RequiredParentOptionsSuppliedBySlider&gt; &amp; PickOptional&lt;ParentOptions, "enabledRangeProperty"&gt;